dartmouth-cs98/18w-si32/docs/getting-started/README.md

 game engine and the `GameHelper` library.
 This is boilerplate one can always just copy when starting a new bot.

-We have also seen how one might begin to implement a strategy in the `do_turn()` method, taking in a state and returning commands based on it.
+We have also seen how one might begin to implement a strategy in the `do_turn()` method, taking in a state and generating commands based on it.

 Finally, we have seen how to run local matches and improve our bots based on what visualization of these match replays reveal.